Engage with the audience before, during and after the Academy's annual meeting.

 - Don’t feel compelled to create an account.

-- Consider reviewing the #aao2019 hashtag feed to see how Twitter was used during AAO 2019.
+- Consider reviewing the #aao2020 hashtag feed to see how Twitter is currently being used.
 You don’t need a Twitter account to access this history.